 Europa Conference League Wrap: Sor, Olayinka, Traore & El Kaddouri score

-Slavia Prague settled for a 3-3 away draw at Feyenoord in Thursday’s Europa Conference League quarter-final first leg fixture, with Yira Sor, Peter Olayinka and Ibrahim Traore all finding the net for the Czech First League outfit.
+Slavia Prague played out a 3-3 away draw at Feyenoord in Thursday’s Europa Conference League quarter-final first leg fixture, with Yira Sor, Peter Olayinka and Ibrahim Traore all finding the net for the Czech First League outfit.

 Both teams went into the game full of confidence having stayed unbeaten in their last two matches in all competitions.